MarineEvoEcoLab/Lab_Resources/DEI_resources/readme.md

 ## DEI resources

 This folder will function to pool our resources covering diversity, equity, and inclusion.
 In this folder you will find a subdirectory to store pdf or other pritned documents.
 You will also find a csv file that contains links to web resources.
 If you wish to add to either the csv document or papers feel free to do so.
-If you have any question please reach out to Jacob Green.
+If you have any questions please reach out to Jacob Green.

 Here is a current list of online resources regarding diversity, equity, and inclusion topics for the Puritz lab.